Ultrasound Registry Review LLC logo

 • Intimal layer tears and allows flow between the intima and media layers into a blind pocket (false lumen)

-• Remaining lumen (true lumen) is decreased in size due to flap with blood flow beneath it
+• Remaining lumen (true lumen) is decreased in size due to the flap with blood flow beneath it

 • Causes weakened vessel wall, risk of vessel rupture